mayowaosibodu/NLP-Module/README.md

 # NLP-Module
-NLP Module for The Language Project
+Natural Language Processing Module for The Language Project